ruslanaprus/goit-academy-dev-hw06/README.md

 To switch between databases:

-1. Make sure you have correct database credentials in `config.properties`.
+1. Make sure you have correct database credentials in your environment variables as [defined](#configuration-setup) in `config.properties`.
 2. Update the `DatabaseType` in `AppLauncher` to either `POSTGRES` or `SQLITE`.

 For example, to use SQLite, update the `DatabaseType` to `SQLITE`: